-Almost all white dwarfs stars have the same mass
+Almost all white dwarfs have the same mass

-While white dwarf stars fall into a wide range of masses, from as little as 0.17 to as much as 1.3 times the Sun’s mass, most white dwarfs weigh in at between 50% to 70% of the Sun’s mass, with an average of around 60%.
+While white dwarfs fall into a wide range of masses, from as little as 0.17 to as much as 1.3 times the Sun’s mass, most white dwarfs weigh in at between 50% to 70% of the Sun’s mass, with an average of around 60%.
 In practice, this means that while white dwarf stars are typically about as big as the Earth, they are in general terms about as massive as the Sun, meaning the density of white dwarfs can be as much as 1 million times higher than that of the Sun.
 This in turn means that 1 cubic cm of a white dwarf can weigh as much as one metric ton, with only black holes, neutron stars, and possibly quark stars being denser.

 White dwarf stars cannot exceed 1.4 solar masses